 What Happens If I Don’t Purchase Health Insurance?

 Unless you meet certain requirements, you will pay a penalty to the government if you do not have a health plan.
-For 2016, you will be charged the greater of these amounts: $695 or 2.5% of your taxable income.
+For 2018, you will be charged the greater of these amounts: 2.5% of your taxable income, or maximum: the total yearly premium for the national average price of a bronze plan sold through the Health Insurance Marketplace.
 This penalty will rise annually with inflation.

 You may be able to avoid the penalty if you are facing serious financial problems, have certain religious beliefs, or meet other rules.
 To get more information about tax penalties for not having health insurance, visit healthcare.gov.